 Always remember to do the Yoga Pose Sirsasana when your stomach is empty.
 Do headstand as long as you have not eaten anything at least 3 hours before you practice the Yoga pose.

 If you are a beginner you can stand in this position for 5 seconds.
-Then, every week you can slowly and gradually increase it to 15 seconds.
+Then, every week you can slowly and gradually increase by 5 more seconds.
+By the third week by regular practice, you could do it to 15 seconds.

 By regular practice, you will start feeling very comfortable in the headstand position.
-As you progress, you can increase the duration of sisrsasna (headstand) from 20 to 30 minutes.
+As you progress, you can increase the duration of Sirsasna (headstand) from 20 to 30 minutes.

 If you are strong, you can remain in Headstand position for half an hour by practising the asana (pose) for 2-3 months.

 You can opt to place your hands on each side of your head while practising sirsasana.
-It is easier for you to balance your body in case you are fat.
+It is easier for you to balance your body in case you have a heavy body.
 Once you have learnt to balance you can take to the proper method of finger-locking.

 If you have been practising balancing on the parallel bars or on the ground – doing the sirsasana or headstand will be a cakewalk for you.
 Always feel free to ask your Yoga instructor or friend to help you keep the legs steady while you are practising headstand.
 In the beginning, you could also take the help of a wall to learn to stand on the head.